 The site of the Chetwood School shall be safeguarded for future educational or community use.
+The change of use or redevelopment from education use will only be permitted if it is identified as surplus to educational requirements.
 Until such time as the school is reused for educational purposes, other civic and community uses will be considered appropriate, subject to impact on residential amenity.

 Policy SWF NGA1: Placemaking Principles